sandialabs/capp/README.md

 their dependencies, and the CMake arguments needed to configure each package.
 By knowing only about exactly one version of each package, CApp avoids any responsibilities related to version compatibility resolution.
+What CApp does do is automate the process of cloning, configuring, building, installing, and otherwise developing the various packages needed to build an application.
+It can be used for automated installation, continuous integration, and local developer work, all in a unified system that is portable across operating systems.

 # Usage